 Type

-Lateral files feature wide but shallow drawers that are ideal for high capacity filing.
-Due to their shallow drawer extension, lateral files are great for walkways and areas that require a lot of filing in a tight space.
-Most Lateral files are 32"-36" wide, making them wide enough to hold both legal- and letter-size documents, which can be arranged in either a side-by-side or front-to-back configuration.
-Lateral files can have as few as two and as many as seven drawers, with most two drawer units being low profile enough to fit underneath a work surface.Construction
+Lateral file cabinets feature wide but shallow drawers ideal for high-capacity filing.
+Due to their shallow drawer extension, lateral file cabinets are great for walkways and areas requiring a lot of filing in a tight space.
+Most lateral file cabinets are 32" – 36" wide, making them wide enough to hold both legal- and letter-size documents, which can be arranged in a side-by-side or front-to-back configuration.
+Lateral file cabinets can have as few as 2 and as many as 7 drawers, with most 2-drawer units being low profile enough to fit underneath a work surface.

-Legal size documents can be accommodated by many but not all filing cabinets, so be sure to read the product description if you need a unit that can accommodate this type of paperwork.
-Legal size documents measure 8-1/2” x 14”.
+Legal-size documents can be accommodated by many but not all filing cabinets, so be sure to read the product description if you need a unit that can accommodate this type of paperwork.
+Legal-size documents measure 8-1/2” x 14”.

 Side-by-side filing is also called left-to-right filing and refers to filing folders that are organized in a row from left to right.
-This is the most common way to file letter-size hanging folders in a lateral file and legal-size folders in a vertical file.
+This is the most common way to file letter-size hanging folders in a lateral file cabinet and legal-size folders in a vertical file.

 Front-to-back filing is the opposite of side-by-side and refers to filing folders that are organized in a column from front to back.
-This is the most common way to file letter-size hanging folders in a vertical file and legal-size hanging folders in a lateral file.
+This is the most common way to file letter-size hanging folders in a vertical file cabinet and legal-size hanging folders in a lateral file.

 Side tab folders are folders used with side tab and rotary filing cabinets.
 These basic folders include side tabs that can be outfitted with labels for easy access to documents at a glance.